 at Fuse Art Place, Bradford, UK and Cologne, Germany.
 She is represented by A.I.R.
 Gallery

-, Brooklyn, and serves on The Creative Alliance’s Board of Trustees and the Maryland State Arts Council Grant Review Panel.
-She is a 2017 Rubys Artist Grant recipient, a two-time Creative Capital semi-finalist, and a two-time Sondheim Prize semi-finalist.
+, Brooklyn, and serves on The Creative Alliance’s Board of Trustees and as a Slamdance Film Festival programmer.
+She is a Rubys Artist Grant recipient, a two-time Creative Capital semi-finalist, and a two-time Sondheim Prize semi-finalist.
 Smith received her Master of Fine Arts in Visual Communication from The University of Michigan where she was the recipient of a Rackham Fellowship.
 She worked as senior designer at the PBS and NPR affiliate WETA, Washington, DC, and has led design workshops at Maryland Institute College of Art.
 Her 3-D greeting card line SLANT was honored with the LOUIE Award and has been featured nationally at arango, Art Institute of Chicago, Baltimore Museum of Art, Kate’s Paperie, National Building Museum, Saks Fifth Avenue, The Store Ltd, Urban Outfitters, and Whitney Museum of American Art Store Next Door.

 Smith lives in Baltimore, Maryland with her husband, three children, and the world’s most irritating dog, cats, and bird.